 - 1. Dress and grooming should be clean and in keeping with good health and sanitary practices. - 2.
 Clothing with vulgar language or suggestive captions will not be allowed. - 3.
-Caps, hats, or bandannas in buildings will not be allowed. - 4.
+Bandannas in buildings will not be allowed. - 4.
 Sunglasses will not be worn in the buildings. - 5.
 Halter tops, see through tops, mini-skirts, half-shirts with mid-riff showing will not be allowed.
 Tank tops or cutout shirts will not be worn if they expose the armpits or parts of the upper body.
 Tops that allow the mid-riff to show during normal school day activities which includes sitting, walking, and raising of hands will not be permitted.
 All tops must have at least a two inch strap with NO exposure of the bra or breast. - 6.
 Students are prohibited from wearing clothing that exposes underwear, buttocks, or the breast of a female during the school day or at school-sponsored activities.
 Enforcement of this policy shall not discriminate on the basis of race, color, religion, sex, disability or national origin. - 7.
 Clothing advertising alcohol or drugs will not be allowed. - 8.
-Students will be permitted to wear shorts, split skirts, and any similar apparel to school provided the shorts and similar modes of dress do not come more than (3) three inches above the knee. - 9.
-Cut-off shorts may be worn, but they must be hemmed or rolled to prescribed length, and will not be permitted if they have holes in them. - 10.
+Students will be permitted to wear shorts, split skirts, and any similar apparel to school provided the shorts and similar modes of dress do not come more than (6) six inches above the knee, which is the length of a dollar bill. - 9.
+Cut-off shorts may be worn, but they must be hemmed or rolled to prescribed length, and will not be permitted if they have holes in them above six inches from the knee. - 10.
 Students should not wear clothing with holes that show skin or underclothing which are inappropriate for school. - 11.
 Spandex shorts, pajama attire, or house slippers will not be permitted. - 12.
-If a student chooses to participate in any school activity or organization, he must conform to the dress standards set forth by the sponsor or director of said activity.

-- 13. Pants or shorts must be worn fitting around the waist. - 14.
+If a student chooses to participate in any school activity or organization, he must conform to the dress standards set forth by the sponsor or director of said activity. - 13.
+Pants or shorts must be worn fitting around the waist. - 14.
 Any article that could be used as a weapon or inflict injury will not be permitted.
 Example: wallet chains, large rings, etc. - 15.
 A student will not be allowed to wear T-shirts or other apparel, items, or accessories, which promote violence, aggression, or hate toward any particular group of people.
-For example: any logo, picture or slogan which promotes or is identified with professional wrestling, hate groups, or any apparel that would promote violence, drugs, sex, or which portray lewdness or vulgarity. - No piercings allowed of any kind, except earrings.
+For example: any logo, picture or slogan which promotes or is identified with professional wrestling, hate groups, or any apparel that would promote violence, drugs, sex, or which portray lewdness or vulgarity. - 16.
+Caps/Hats will be allowed to be worn before and after school, between classes and at lunch.
+No hats or caps will be allowed to be worn in the classroom.

 Example: Homecoming Week requires approval of the principal.